Terms & Conditions and Privacy

 - Key Terms

-North East Schools of Traditional Taekwon-do (“we”, “us,” “our,” and “NEST”) is a martial arts school offering teaching in Traditional Taekwon-do (“Services”), operated by Mr Christopher Black and headquartered in Marske-by-the-Sea, Redcar and Cleveland.
+North East Schools of Traditional Taekwon-do (“we”, “us,” “our,” “NEST”, “NEST Taekwon-do”, and “National Educational Schools of Traditional Taekwon-do”) is a martial arts school offering teaching in Traditional Taekwon-do (“Services”), operated by Mr Christopher Black and headquartered in Redcar, Redcar and Cleveland, United Kingdom.

 “Assistant Instructor,” “Instructor,” “Master”, and “Grandmaster” is a person who is qualified and approved to deliver our Services to Students.